joashomondi/Precision-farming/README.md

 ## Requirements

-The app requires the following to be installed:
+The app requires the following version of Python to be installed:

 * Python 3.x
-* Django 3.x
-* Paystack API

 ## Installation